IvanLarsson/MusicMashAPI/README.md

 # Mashup
 Mashup is a REST api that uses Apache Maven to build and keep track of dependencies.
-Spring boot is used as framework.
+The framework used id Spring boot.
 Mashup is using an N-tier architecture.
 The different tiers used in this api are:
 - Api layer
     * Here are all the endpoints made.
 All the GET, POST DELETES